evilnose/PyRKViewer/docs/source/QuickStart.rst

 * ``pip install pyrkviewer`` for the base application.

-* ``pip install pyrkviewer[sbml]`` to install the additional SBML dependencies used by certain plugins as well.
-Note that this is a large set of dependencies.

 * To run the application, simply run ``coyote`` or ``python -m coyote``

 * Note that on MacOS, if you wish to use Coyote in a virtual environment, use ``venv`` instead of ``virtualenv``, due to the latter's issues with wxPython.